 Certificate of Eligibility

-Applicants to the seminary's residential or modular programs must receive the certificate of eligibility (Form I-20) from the seminary's Department of Homeland Security-designated school official (DSO).
+Applicants to the seminary's residential or modular programs must receive the U.S. Certificate of Eligibility for Nonimmigrant Student Status, or Form I-20.

-Sponsors documented on affidavit of support forms must be legitimate and committed to giving the amount indicated.
+Sponsors documented on affidavits of support must be legitimate and committed to giving the amount indicated.
 If they fail to support the student, the student and sponsor(s) acknowledge on the affidavit that they understand the student will need to return to the student's home country.

 All students on an F-1 visa are required to pursue a full course of study each semester, according to seminary and U.S. government policies.